-3.3 Definition of Terms:
+2.3 Definition of terms:

-'the Authority': where context allows, shall include reference to a Committee or Sub-Committee or person acting in accordance with delegated authority on behalf of the Authority.
+'the Authority': The West Midlands Fire and Rescue Authority, and where the context allows, this shall include reference to a Committee or Sub-Committee of the Authority or person acting in accordance with delegated power on behalf of the Authority.

-'Contract': an agreement for the provision of goods, services or works.
+'contract': an agreement for the provision of goods, services or works.

-'Contract Sum': the total sum for the whole period of the Contract excluding VAT.
+'contract sum': the total sum for the whole period of the contract excluding VAT.

-'Written Quotations': an offer by the supplier/Contractor to provide goods services or works in writing.
+'written quotations': an offer by the supplier or contractor to provide goods services or works in writing.

-'Formal Quotations': an offer to provide goods, services or works in writing, using the Authority's standard quotation documentation, as provided by the Secretariat Section.
+'formal quotations': an offer to provide goods, services or works in writing, using the Service's standard quotation documentation, as provided by the Secretariat Section.

-'Formal Tenders': an offer to provide goods, services or works in writing, using the Authority's standard documentation for the completion of tenders as provided by the Secretariat Section.
+'formal tenders': an offer to provide goods, services or works in writing, using the Service's standard documentation for the completion of tenders as provided by the Secretariat Section.